Jin Kim is serving his 25th season as Music Director and Conductor of the Atlantic Symphony Orchestra.

-Music critics of leading newspapers, including The Boston Globe and the The Patriot Ledger, consistently praise the orchestra’s performances as “spectacular, dramatic, expressive, confident and unified.”
+Music critics from leading newspapers, including The Boston Globe and The Patriot Ledger, consistently praise the orchestra’s performances — noted as “spectacular, dramatic, expressive, confident and unified.”

 As a teacher, Kim served as Music Director of Empire State Youth Orchestras, New York.
 Also, as a frequent guest conductor, he has lead orchestras through rehearsals and concerts at College of Fine Arts, Boston University and Boston Conservatory.
 In addition, Kim has also taught instrumental conducting at Boston University and served as the visiting conductor of Boston University Chamber Orchestra.